kelseymok/fermentation-station/recipes/fermented-seitan.md

 1. In a large bowl, combine the flour and water to form a soft dough.
 2. Cover the bowl and let rest for minimum 1 hour
 3. In a bowl of room temperature water, knead the dough.
 Drain the water and repeat 6-7 times until almost clear.
+NOTE: keep the water if you want to [reuse the starch for something else](#what-to-do-with-leftover-wheat-starch).
 4. Let dough drain in strainer.
 5. Add salt, black pepper, garlic powder, onion powder, paprika, and cayenne and squeeze to incorporate.
 6. Add a spoon of sourdough starter and/or saurkraut juice.
 Knead.